-Background: Morgan to Whyalla Pipeline Pumping Station No. 3 (Morgan PPS.3)
+Background: Morgan to Whyalla Pipeline Pumping Station No. 4 (Morgan PPS.4)

-The existing SA Water owned land comprises the third pumping station situated along the Morgan to Whyalla Pipeline.
-The pipeline spans from the Water Treatment Plant (WTP) at Morgan where raw water is drawn directly from the River Murray and treated to supply potable drinking water to the upper Spencer Gulf communities of Whyalla, Port Pirie and Port Augusta.
+The existing SA Water owned land comprises the fourth pumping station situated along the Morgan to Whyalla Pipeline.
+The pipeline spans from the Water Treatment Plant (WTP) at Morgan where raw water is drawn directly from the River Murray to supply reticulated water to the upper Spencer Gulf communities of Whyalla, Port Pirie and Port Augusta.
 Water is also supplied via the Morgan to Whyalla pipeline to Clare, Burra, Jamestown, Peterborough, Wallaroo and Iron Knob.
-The Morgan WTP has a capacity of 200ML/day and provides drinking water to approximately 130,000 people via the Morgan to Whyalla pipeline- which actually comprises two separate pipelines.
-The existing infrastructure within the Morgan PPS.3 was originally constructed in 1944 and includes a recently upgraded Electranet substation, pump house, dissipater and two 4.546 ML capacity concrete tanks associated with pipeline No.1, as well as a pump house, dissipater and two 9.09 ML capacity tanks associated with pipeline No.2.
+The Morgan WTP has a capacity of 200ML/day and provides drinking water to approximately 130,000 people via the Morgan to Whyalla pipeline.
+The existing infrastructure within the Morgan PPS.4 was constructed in 1944 and includes a recently upgraded Electranet substation, a pump house, dissipater and two 4.546 ML concrete tanks associated with pipeline No. 1 and a pump house, dissipater and two 9.09ML tanks associated with pipeline No.2.